 The Seven Hills of Groesbeek

-And the final day is the longest.
+The final day is the longest as well.
 You have to do over 42 kilometres, to make up for the previous three days when the actual distances are a little less than 40.
 The total distance of the four days has to add up to at least 160 kilometres.

-But it’s also the most euphoric day of them all.
+But the fourth day is also the most euphoric of them all.

 Via Gladiola – the road to glory!